Antigua and Barbuda

 Since 2014, the Labour Party has dominated national politics.
 Antigua and Barbuda is a member of the Commonwealth and a Commonwealth realm, being a constitutional monarchy with Charles III as its head of state.
 The country is a unitary state, with Barbuda being administered by the Barbuda Council since 1976.
 Antigua is divided into six parishes.
 The central government is composed of three main branches: legislative, executive, and judicial.
 It has a bicameral national legislature comprising the directly elected House of Representatives and the Senate appointed by the Governor-General, the representative of the monarch.
 The Labour Party and the United Progressive Party have dominated the country's politics since 1994.
-Antigua and Barbuda is the most developed country in the Caribbean by Human Development Index, in addition to having a proportionally high foreign-born population.
-Most people are of African descent, with significant populations of Europeans, Hispanics, and Indians.
-The country is also majority Christian, with most being Protestant.
+The country has a proportionally high foreign-born population; most people are of African descent, with significant populations of Europeans, Hispanics, and Indians.
+The country is majority Christian, with most being Protestant.
 The most spoken home language in the country is Antiguan and Barbudan Creole.
 Compared to neighboring countries, Antigua and Barbuda ranks highly in most economic indicators, and ranks about average in political freedoms.

-Antigua and Barbuda is a high-income country.
+Antigua and Barbuda is a high-income country and is the most developed country in the Caribbean by Human Development Index.
 It is a member of the United Nations, the OECS, the Regional Security System, CARICOM, and the World Trade Organisation.
 Antigua and Barbuda is one of the only countries in the Caribbean to maintain an air force, and has a mostly service-based economy.
 Antigua and Barbuda maintains significant influence in the former British Leeward Islands and the eastern Caribbean, having the largest economy and population in the former colony.
-However, the country continues to struggle with human rights and political polarisation, with a significant Barbudan independence movement re-emerging and declining freedom of the press.
+However, the country continues to struggle with human rights and political polarisation, with declining freedom of the press and a significant Barbudan independence movement re-emerging due to tensions between the islands.